Sustainability is an integral part of our overall business strategy to create financial and non-financial value for our stakeholders.

 Code of conduct

-Our Code of Conduct is based on three core values: trust, professionalism and integrity.
-The Code provides a framework for balancing the needs of our diverse stakeholders and guides the way we behave as individuals and as a bank.
-It is informed by key national and international standards, including the Dutch Banking Code and the Principles of the UN Global Compact.
+Our Code and its related Guidance are informed by key national and international standards, including the Dutch Banking Code and the Principles of the UN Global Compact.

 We only do business with clients whose standards and principles are aligned to our own, and carry out checks on fraud and integrity as part of our client acceptance process.

-As part of our client risk-assessment process, the sustainability standards we expect our clients to meet are clearly set out in our Sustainability Framework.
+As part of our client risk-assessment process, the sustainability standards we expect our clients to meet are clearly set out in our Sustainability Framework and policies.
 These are based on international conventions, codes of conduct and are regularly updated based on stakeholder feedback.

-We also apply sector-specific policies where our involvement may be restricted or prohibited entirely, as is the case with the weapons industry.
-Individual policies are also in place for every specific sector in which we operate.
+We apply activity and sector-specific sustainability policies where our involvement may be restricted or prohibited entirely, as is the case with the weapons industry.
+Individual policies are also in place for sectors where we are active and further specificity is necessary.
 These policies outline the risks we have identified and our approach to those sectors.

-We also operate a Sustainability Risk Management Policy, which describes the processes and tools we use to evaluate clients and designates those responsible for these processes at NIBC.
-We use a sustainability toolkit to assess environmental, social and governance issues related to all clients and transactions.
+Our Sustainability Framework describes the processes and tools we use to evaluate clients and designates those responsible for these processes.
+We use a sustainability assessment toolkit in our due diligence to assess environmental, climate, biodiversity, human rights, social and governance risks related to all clients and transactions.
+We also monitor clients and transactions in case new sustainability issues or risks emerge during our commitment.

 UN Global Compact